andrewrgoss/andrewrgoss.com/content/resources.md

 title: "Resources"
 ---

 > There are tons of great resources all over the internet.
-I've bookmarked hundreds of URLs and this page is my categorized collection of the (free) ones I've found to be the most helpful.
+I've bookmarked hundreds of URLs and this page is my categorized collection of the references and free tools I've found to be helpful.
 If you're reading this and have something to add or find a dead link please <a href="mailto:andrewrgoss@gmail.com" target="_blank">shoot me a note</a>.
 I'm continuing to add to this over time.

 [Business Intelligence](#business_intelligence) | [Career Management](#career_management) | [Computer Science](#computer_science) | [Data Science](#data_science) | [Datasets](#datasets) | [Data Storage](#data_storage) | [Data Visualization](#data_viz) | [MarTech](#martech) | [Programming](#programming) | [Web Application Frameworks](#web_app_frameworks) | [Web Services](#web_services) | [Website Tools](#website_tools)